mne-tools/mne-python/doc/source/manual/browse.rst

     Starts mne_analyze in the head position visualization mode and shows the relative position of the MEG sensor array and the head using the data in the presently open raw data file.
-For more details on the head position visualization mode, see Section 7.21.
+For more details on the head position visualization mode, see Section 7.21.**what?? does not exist!**

 **Quit mne_analyze...**